Here I Raise My Ebenezer

 This sermon was given on June 16, 2024, at Grace Bible Church in Escondido, California.

 Ryan writes for weary pilgrims learning to follow Jesus through the wilderness.
-He serves as a lead pastor at a church in Southern California.
+For nearly nine years, he served as a lead pastor at a church in Escondido, California.
+He currently works as a chaplain with a hospice organization in San Diego.

 Previous / Next